cristianvasquez/obsidian-lab/README.md

 Install and run a web server, such as [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py), that exposes python [scripts](https://github.com/cristianvasquez/obsidian-lab-py/tree/main/examples)

-Perhaps someone else wants to do write a similar one using javascript, rust, or something else? :D
+Perhaps someone else wants to do write a similar one using javascript, rust, or other language? :D

 ## How it works?